mayan-edms/Mayan-EDMS/docs/chapters/development.rst

     of a new Docker image based on development code to the GitLab image repository.

-Each release is tagged separately using annotaded Git tags.
+Each release is tagged separately using annotated Git tags.

 When submitting patches, please place your code in its own ``feature/`` branch prior to opening a Merge Request on GitLab_.